-Have you been considering incorporating?
+Have you been considering incorporation?
 Like many business owners, you’ve probably thought about it.
 And why not?
 After all, as a landlord, you have clients, or I should say tenants, and you are providing a service.
-Incorporating your business has plenty of benefits, but first take a look at the definition of incorporation.
+Incorporating your business can have plenty of benefits, but first, let’s take a look at the definition of incorporation.

 If you are thinking about incorporating your business, start by asking a lawyer.
 They can help you make sure that you’re doing everything that is needed in order to protect yourself and your business.